joesghub/itsm_support_cases/restoring_network_folder_access.md

-# Restoring User Access to a Network Home Folder (macOS)
+# Restoring User Access to a Network Home Folder 📂

 ### Summary